richtabor/theme-docs/tabor/readme.md

 ![][image-3]

+## 4. Add the Tabor Hero Block
+If you're running Gutenberg, which Tabor fully supports, we added a new block plugin named Tabor Blocks.

+Activate this plugin (which is included in the theme files and served via the plugin installer) and you'll be able to add the hero area as seen on the front page of the live demo.

-## 4. Home Page Demo Content
+## 5. Home Page Demo Content
-Below is the content to use to replicate the theme's demo.
+Below is the content to use to replicate the theme's demo, if you are not deploying Gutenberg on your website.

 ```
 <h5>Hi, I'm</h5>
 <h1>Rich</h1>